MicroStrategy/embedding-sdk-docs/docs/embed-library-main-page/embed-custom-ui-on-all-pages.md

 Use the `toolbar` object to customize the visibilities of the toolbar icons on the dashboard authoring page.
 All detailed properties below are `Boolean`.

-- `tableOfContents.visible`
-  - Show the TOC button on the dashboard authoring page toolbar or not.
-  - Default value: `true`.
 - `undo.visible`
   - Show the undo button on the dashboard authoring page toolbar or not.
   - Default value: `true`.